apache/cordova-docs/www/docs/it/3.1.0/cordova/contacts/ContactError/contactError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactError
 ---

 # ContactError

-A `ContactError` oggetto è passato per la `contactError` callback quando si verifica un errore.
+A `ContactError` oggetto è passato per la `[contactError](../parameters/contactError.html)` callback quando si verifica un errore.

 ## Proprietà